piclas-framework/piclas/docs/documentation/developerguide/code_extension.md

 The order of the variable names and their position in the `MacroSurfaceVal` array has to be the same.
 Thus, make sure to place the `AddVarName` call at the same position, where you placed the calculation and writing into the `MacroSurfaceVal` array, otherwise the names and values will be mixed up.

+## Arrays with size of PDM%maxParticleNumber

+If an array is to store particle information, it is usually allocated with

+    ALLOCATE(ParticleInformation(1:PDM%maxParticleNumber))

+But since PDM%maxParticleNumber is dynamic, this behavior must also be captured by this array.
+Therefore its size has to be changed in the routines `IncreaseMaxParticleNumber` and `ReduceMaxParticleNumber` in `src/particles/particle_tools.f90`.

+    IF(ALLOCATED(ParticleInformation)) CALL ChangeSizeArray(ParticleInformation,PDM%maxParticleNumber,NewSize, Default)

+Default is an optional parameter if the new array memory is to be initialized with a specific value.
+The same must be done for TYPES of size PDM%maxParticleNumber.
+Please check both routines to see how to do it.

 ## Insert new particles

 To add new particles, first create a new particle ID using the GetNextFreePosition function contained in `src/particles/particle_tools.f90`